geomoose/gm3/docs/workshop/index.md

 ## Configuring GeoMoose components

 * Open `app.js` in an editor.
-* The gm3.Application's `add` function accepts three paramters:
+* The gm3.Application's `add` function accepts three parameters:
   1. The component class.
   2. The DOM element ID where the component.
-  3. The optinal properties for the component.
+  3. The optional properties for the component.

 ## Configure Coordinate Display